wolfmanjm/kivy-smoothie-host/README.md

     sudo pip3 install git+https://github.com/kivy/kivy.git@master

 ### OR kivypie
-or use kivypie from here  http://kivypie.mitako.eu/ and the official 7" touch screen, pretty much runs out-of-the-box for RPI 3 B and less (not RPI3 B+).
+or use kivypie from here  http://kivypie.mitako.eu/ and the official 7" touch screen, pretty much runs out-of-the-box.
+(It may or may not work for the rpi3 B+).

 If you do not have kivypie, but have jessie installed and just want kivy for rpi then...